MiguelCastillo/azureContainer/README.md

 promise

-### uploadFile(file | directory) : promise
+### uploadFile(files) : promise
-Method to upload a file or files in a directory.
+Method to upload files to an Azure container

 #### arguments
-- `file | directory` - Required string that's either the name of a file or a directory.
-If a directory name is passed, all files directly below it will be uploaded.
-This will probably be upgraded to handle globs.
+- `files` - Required array with files to be uploaded.
+In order to build a proper list of files, use `getLocalFiles`.
+See `getLocalFiles` for more details.

 #### returns
 promise

-### downloadFile(file | files) : promise
+### downloadFile(files) : promise
-Method to donwload a file or group of files.
+Method to donwload files from an Azure container.
+In order to build a proper list of files, use `getRemoteFiles`.
+See `getRemoteFiles` for more details.

 #### arguments
-- `file | files` - Require string|array for the file(s) name to be downloaded.
+- `files` - Required array for the file(s) to be downloaded.

 #### returns
 promise

-### deleteFile(file | files) : promise
+### deleteFile(files) : promise
-Method to delete a file or group of files.
+Method to delete files from an Azure container.
+In order to build a proper list of files, use `getRemoteFiles`.
+See `getRemoteFiles` for more details.

 #### arguments
-- `file | files` - Require string|array for the file(s) name to be deleted.
+- `files` - Required array for the file(s) to be deleted.

 #### returns
 promise